Meet the Board

 Rodger’s senior-level management experience offers strength in change management, strategic and financial management, and all aspects of property management.

 From 1974 to 2004 Julie was employed by Barclays Bank where she undertook a wide range of activities latterly as Lending Manager lending to business up to £5m turnover.
 From 2004 to 2009 she worked for Business Link providing help and support for businesses which she continued to do through her own business until 2013.
-Then until her retirement in 2013 Julie ran her own business offering management networking suppers for women.
-Julie sits on the Audit, Risk and Finance committee and is Chair of the New Leaf Board.
+Then until her retirement in 2013 Julie ran her own businesses offering management consultancy and networking suppers for professional and entrepreneurial women.

 Jonathan qualified as a Chartered Architect in 1989 and is currently Head of Land and Planning at Radian Ltd, responsible for delivering a programme of approximately 600 homes per year across six counties.
 Jonathan has developed and implemented design and quality standards for Radian, which has won several awards over the last seven years for design and sustainability.